mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Email channel**

 A new option in the email surface configuration allows to choose to send transactional messages to profiles even if their email addresses are on the Adobe Journey Optimizer suppression list.

+**Reporting**

+You can now export Journey Optimizer reports as CSV file.
+[Learn more](../reports/global-report.md#export-reports)

 <!--**Decision management**